click on the title to read the story

 SUPPORTED BY UNITED AGENTS

 The White Review Short Story Prize is an annual short story competition for emerging writers.
 Established with support from a Jerwood Charitable Foundation Small Grant in 2013, the prize awards £2,500 to the best piece of short fiction by a writer resident in Britain & Ireland who has yet to secure a publishing deal.
-Previous winners are Claire-Louise Bennett, Ruby Cowling, Owen Booth, Sophie Mackintosh and Nicole Flattery.
-They have gone on to secure publishing deals with Hamish Hamilton, Fitzcarraldo Editions, Fourth Estate and The Stinging Fly.
-The 2018 winner Julia Armfield recently secured a book deal with Picador to publish her first collection of short stories, salt slow, in May 2019.
+Previous winners are Claire-Louise Bennett, Ruby Cowling, Owen Booth, Sophie Mackintosh, Nicole Flattery, Julia Armfield and Vanessa Onwuemezi.
+They have gone on to secure publishing deals with Hamish Hamilton, Fitzcarraldo Editions, Fourth Estate, Bloomsbury, Boiler House Books and The Stinging Fly.

-This year, the prize will be judged by Chris Power, Sophie Scard and Michal Shavit.
+This year, the prize will be judged by Omar Robert Hamilton, Kishani Widyaratna, and Sophie Scard.
 The judges will be looking for short stories that explore and expand the possibilities of the form.
 We encourage submissions from all literary genres, and there are no restrictions on theme or subject matter.
 We would only emphasise that the prize was founded to reward ambitious, imaginative and innovative approaches to creative writing.

 The winning story will be published in a quarterly print issue of The White Review.
-Shortlisted writers will have their work published online and receive feedback from the editors of The White Review.
+Shortlisted writers will have their work published online.

 The White Review will offer 50 free entries to writers on low incomes.
 If you are a low-income writer and would like to apply for free entry, please read the additional low-income entry guidelines below.